Apple Crumble Recipe for Baby: A Delicious and Nutritious Guide

 Tips for Making the Best Apple Crumble for Your Baby

-• Adjusting Sweetness: If the apples are not sweet enough, consider adding a tiny amount of unsweetened applesauce or a drop of pure maple syrup (for babies over 1 year).
+• Adjusting Sweetness: If the apples are not sweet enough, add a tiny bit of unsweetened applesauce or a drop of pure maple syrup (for babies over 1 year).

-• Varying Texture: Adjust the mashing to achieve the desired consistency.
+• Varying Texture: Change the mashing to get the right consistency.
 For younger babies, a smoother texture is better.

-• Adding Other Fruits: Feel free to add other soft fruits like pears or berries for added flavor and nutrients.
+• Adding Other Fruits: You can add soft fruits like pears or berries for more flavor and nutrients.

-• Portioning: Divide the apple crumble into small, baby-sized portions.
+• Portioning: Make the apple crumble into small portions for your baby.

 Serving Suggestions